Our Motivation

 Born in Kazakhstan and now based in the U.S., she brings a lived New American perspective to her work, creating welcoming spaces for authentic expression.
 Outside of her creative practice, Sarah is a thrill seeker who loves outdoor rock climbing, trail running, and being with community.

-Momina, along with her family arrived in the United States, a few years ago as a refugee from Afghanistan.
+Fatima, along with her family arrived in the United States, about 8 months ago as a refugee from Afghanistan.

-When she she is not working, she loves to do try new Henna patterns, learn English and spend time with family.
+When she she is not working, she loves to read, sew, learn English and spend time with family.

 Sweeta Afrooz was born and raised in Afghanistan and arrived seven years ago in the US as a refugee.